hoangtranson/truejs/README.md

 **truthjs** is a javascript validator library for:

-- Array
-- Boolean
-- Email
-- Network
 - Number
+- Array (future support)
+- Boolean (future support)
+- Email (future support)
+- Network (future support)
-- Object
+- Object (future support)
-- String
+- String (future support)

-truthjs takes a functional aproach in validations.
-All validators are composable to create useful validators.
+truthjs was implemented by functional approach by creating validator composable.

 > truthjs uses recent ES features.
-It is tested on stable Node and should run out of the box in evergreen browsers.
+It is tested on stable Node.
 If you need to support legacy browsers consider using a transpiler with polyfills.

 ## Installation